ilya-dyaglev/echotype/README.md

 ### **Overview**

 EchoType is built using React and TypeScript, following a component-based architecture.
 The application leverages AWS Amplify for data fetching, retrieving quotes from a backend service.
 The architecture emphasizes modularity, reusability, and separation of concerns, making it scalable and maintainable.
-Recent enhancements include a results screen with detailed statistics and graphs, a filter modal for selecting books, and performance optimizations.
+Recent enhancements include:

+- **Filter Modal with Advanced Filtering**:
+    - Multi-select support for titles, authors, and languages.
+    - Optimized with `useMemo` and `useCallback` for performance.
+    - Abstracted filtering logic to enable easy addition of new filters in the future.
+- **Performance Optimizations**:
+    - Memoization of computations and functions to prevent unnecessary re-renders.
+    - Ensured referential stability of functions and data using React hooks.
+- **Bug Fixes and Improvements**:
+    - Addressed issues with quote selection logic to ensure quotes are selected only from filtered books or a specifically selected book.
+    - Implemented state management enhancements to maintain consistent behavior.

 ### **Component Hierarchy**